Actyx/Actyx/web/developer.actyx.com/docs/pond/guides/subscriptions.md

 different chat room!

 If we'd like to get all chat room events, for all rooms, we just omit the call to `withId`:
-`Tag('chatRoom')` selects across all ids.
+`Tag('chatRoom')` alone matches them all.
 Such a subscription might make sense for keeping track of some property across all rooms, e.g. seeing how often people use swear words in the chat.